 The HIPPY Coordinator role oversees and coordinates the day-to-day operations for the program in Frankston North.
 The Coordinator has the primary responsibility for all aspects of implementation and management of the program, which includes tutor recruitment and training, family recruitment and facilitating the effective promotion of the program throughout the broader community.

 To meet the selection criteria, candidates will require:

-- Well-developed organisational and time management skills with the ability to plan workload, prioritise and meet deadlines;
+- Well-developed time management and organisational skills, with the ability to plan workload, prioritise and meet deadlines.

-Salary will be in the range of $56,074.64 - $61,141.95 per annum pro rata per annum, based on skills and experience plus superannuation.
+Salary will be $79,911.52- $85,984.15 pro rata per annum, based on skills and experience plus superannuation.
 Attractive salary packaging provisions are available to increase take home pay.